 Cavalier King Charles' have a semi long coat so a certain amount of grooming on a weekly basis will be essential.
-Use a soft slicker brush from puppyhood to get them used to grooming from a young age.
+Use a soft slicker brush to get them used to grooming from a young age.
 You may find their long hair picks up dust and debris so a bath may be essential at times.
 Animology make a range of puppy shampoos that are perfect for sensitive pups.
 Try not to bathe more than once a week though, unless they’re really dirty.
-You can always use clean sheets in-between for smaller cleanups!
+You can always use wipes in-between for smaller cleanups!

 All puppies love playtime!
 Playtime offers essential bonding time with you and aids in their development.
 Try to offer a variety of toys including something to chew, something to cuddle and something to chase.
 Pop a couple of toys in their crate if you to close them in so they don’t get bored, and keep some in their general living area.
 Giving them something to play with will stop boredom creeping and prevent any destructive behaviour on your home furnishings.

 Other things you might like…